BlogVida práctica en Colombia

 Showing original language

-Since the pandemic, the world has realized that you don't need to be in the same room to learn something new.
-If you are someone who masters English, math, programming, or even playing the guitar, giving virtual classes in Colombia has become an excellent way to generate extra income or even make a full-time living from it.
-But, let's be honest, the hard part isn't teaching; the real challenge is getting those first students and formalizing your work without getting tangled up with the DIAN.
+Since the pandemic, the world realized that you don't need to be in the same room to learn something new.
+If you're one of those who masters English, math, programming, or even playing the guitar, teaching online classes in Colombia has become an excellent way to generate extra income or even make a full-time living from it.
+But, let's be honest, the hard part isn't teaching; the real challenge is finding those first students and formalizing your work without getting tangled up with the DIAN.

 Quick answer for future teachers:

-• Legality: Getting your RUT is free, 100% virtual (if you have a national ID), and it does not expire.
+• Legality: Getting your RUT is free, 100% online (if you have an ID card), and doesn't expire.

-• Where to post: There are dedicated platforms and commission-free directories to get started today.
+• Where to post: There are dedicated platforms and commission-free directories to start today.

 Legal and tax requirements for private tutors in Colombia

-Pay attention to this: if you are going to charge for your services professionally, you need the Single Tax Registry (RUT).
-Many are terrified of the DIAN, but registering for the RUT is free, has indefinite validity (you don't have to renew it every year), and can be done virtually through the DIAN website if you are a Colombian citizen with a national ID.
-If you are a foreigner with a Foreigner ID (Cédula de Extranjería), you will need to schedule a virtual or in-person appointment to process it.
-If you want to see real options right now, you can see available jobs on Colombia Move — posting is completely free.
+Pay attention to this: if you are going to charge for your services professionally, you need the Registro Único Tributario (RUT).
+Many fear the DIAN, but registering for the RUT is free, has indefinite validity (no need to renew it every year), and can be done online through the DIAN website if you are a Colombian citizen with a national ID card.
+If you are a foreigner with a Foreigner's ID card, you will need to schedule a virtual or in-person appointment to process it.
+If you want to see real options right now, you can view available jobs in Colombia Move — posting is completely free.

 When registering, you must choose your economic activity.
-The correct ISIC (CIIU) code will depend on what you teach:
+The correct CIIU code will depend on what you teach:

-• 8559 (Other types of education n.e.c.): This is the one for academic tutoring services, language classes, and exam preparation.
+• 8559 (Other education services n.e.c.): This is the right one for academic tutoring, language classes, and exam preparation.

 • 8553 (Cultural education): Use this if you are going to teach art, music, dance, or theater.